iplus26/SublimeSettings/README.md

 7. Restart Sublime Text to make sure everything works fine.
 8. `git checkout User/Preferences.sublime-settings` to use the theme and color scheme we commented out before.
 9. Keep in mind that update the git repo whenever you've changed the settings before you switched to another account.

+# Quick Fix

+If you've found something wrong with your Package Control, a quick fix trick is delete all the folders except `User/` under `~/Library/Application Support/Sublime Text 3/` and restart Sublime Text 3 and reinstall Package Control.